Did you know there are over 30 different types of spiders in the Central Valley, and some can lay up to 1,000 eggs in their lifetime?

 Most spiders fangs can not penetrate a persons skin.
 Typically they’re more afraid of you than you are of them.
 However, some spiders do bite and they can also be deadly.
 If you’re unsure of the type of spiders around your home or office, its best to stay away from them.
 Give us a call to schedule and inspection and we can help you both identify and exterminate the spider problem.

 All spiders are not poisonous.
-In fact, the vast majority are not.
-However, we do have several varieties of highly toxic spiders in Fresno and the Central Valley.
+The vast majority are not.
+However, we have several highly toxic spider varieties in Fresno and the Central Valley.

 The most common one is the black widow.
-They’re an easily identifiable spider with a large black abdomen and red hourglass on the back (pictured).
-If you notice these spiders in or around your home, its important to call professionals for assistance.
+They’re easily identifiable spiders with a sizeable black abdomen and red hourglass on the back (pictured).
+If you notice these spiders in or around your home, it’s essential to call professionals for assistance.
 The black widow is widely considered the most venomous spider in North America.

-While most other spiders are not poisonous, this doesn’t mean they’re fun to have around your home.
-Regardless of the type of spider, give us a call for a free quote and to schedule an inspection.
+While most other spiders are not poisonous, this doesn’t mean they’re fun around your home.
+Regardless of the type of spider, call us for a free quote and schedule an inspection.

-It’s a process called ballooning, in which a spider uses the earth electric field and a strand of silk to travel as high as 3 miles in the air and as for as 1,000 miles.
-Sailors first noticed this in the 1800’s when there boats would be covered in webs, even when they were miles from land.
+It’s a process called ballooning, in which a spider uses the earth’s electric field and a strand of silk to travel as high as 3 miles in the air and as for as 1,000 miles.
+Sailors first noticed this in the 1800s when their boats would be covered in webs, even miles from land.

-Black Widow spiders are one of the most venomous spiders, famous for eating their male mates.
-However, the bite of a black widow spider is almost never fatal to humans.
+Black Widow spiders are among the most venomous and famous for eating their male mates.
+However, the bite of a black widow spider is rarely fatal to humans.

 Spiders can be pretty dangerous based on their family type and appearance.
 Many people are scared of spiders because they are known to be venomous however, it is difficult to tell which spiders are harmful considering there are over 66 species of spiders found all across Central Ville, California.
 Here is some information on the most common types found in California so you know what to do with the one you come across.